pfsense/docs/source/firewall/troubleshooting-blocked-log-entries-due-to-asymmetric-routing.rst

-Asymmetric routing happens when traffic between two nodes takes a different path in each direction (e.g. A->B->C, C->D->A), it can be a problem for TCP which has strict state tracking but often does not affect “stateless” protocols such as ICMP or UDP.
+Asymmetric routing happens when traffic between two nodes takes a different path in each direction (e.g. A->B->C, C->D->A), it can be a problem for TCP which has strict state tracking but often does not affect "stateless" protocols such as ICMP or UDP.

 Common Scenario
 ---------------